VirtualAeroLab/VirtualAeroLab.github.io/_posts/2018-5-7-my-cfd-setup.md

 <p>1.
 For geometry FreeCAD and NaroCAD will be used.
 There is currently no preference, but both will be examined until one is selected as the primary geometry tool.</p>
 {: style="text-align: justify;"}

 <p>2.
 Gmesh will be used for the meshing step and some basic preprocessing.
-Have not investigated entirely so not what it offers.</p>
+Have not investigated entirely so not sure the limitations.</p>
 {: style="text-align: justify;"}

 <p>3.
 Preprocessing in terms of problem definition and solving will be handled by SU2.</p>{: style="text-align: justify;"}